MED0001176356 This website contains imagery which is only suitable for audiences 18+.

 Recovery from Breast Implants surgery

-Immediately following surgery, you will experience moderate pain, discomfort, and grogginess.
+Immediately following surgery, you will experience pain, discomfort, and grogginess.
 You may also have some swelling and bruising around the surgical sites.
-These post-surgery symptoms are normal and will be at their worst for the first few days but will dissipate over the next seven days.
-You may be prescribed pain medication to ease your discomfort, and you will need to wear compression garments to help minimise bruising, swelling and support your new breast shape.
-Your breasts may appear in a higher position at first, but this is nothing to be alarmed about.
-Over the next few weeks during your recovery, your implants will settle into a more natural, desired position.
+These post-surgery symptoms are normal and will be at their peak for the first few days but will dissipate over the next seven days.
+You may be prescribed pain medication to ease discomfort.
+You will need to wear compression garments to help minimise bruising and swelling and support your new breast shape.
+Your breasts may appear in a higher position at first.
+Over the next few weeks, your implants will settle into a more natural position as the surrounding tissues adjust and the initial swelling decreases.

-You may return to work after one week of rest, so long as your job is sedentary and doesn’t require extensive physical activity.
-You will need to follow your aftercare instructions which can include:
+You may return to work after one week of rest if your job doesn’t require extensive physical activity.
+You will need to follow your aftercare instructions, which can include the following:

-• Wear your compression bras at all times until you’ve fully recovered.
-These garments are designed to minimise discomfort, provide stability for your implants, increase blood circulation, and mild compression that ensures proper lymph drainage.
+• Wear your compression bra at all times until you’ve fully recovered.
+This garment minimises discomfort, provides stability for your implants, increases blood circulation, and provides mild compression that ensures proper lymph drainage.

 • Ensure you have a good support network of people who can help take care of you, as your movement will be restricted for the first ten days.